CloudKaryaOrg/ralf-service/README.md

 ## To Do
 1. Merge the Ralf class back to the CloudKaryaOrg/ralf repository
-2. Split the application into 3 containers: frontend, eval-report, and training/fine-tuning
+2. Split the application into 3 containers: frontend and eval-report

+## Completed
+1. Split training/finetuning functions into another class